 Here is the lowdown on this squash:

 Let me give you just a bit more info on this variety.
-It has been around for quite a while but feel out of favor as it doesn't ship as well as other hard squashes.
+It has been around for quite a while, but had the disadvantage of not shipping as well as other hard squashes.

 RELATED - What's the Difference Between Butternut and Acorn Squash?